11 best family road trips in the U.S.

 Catch the sunrise and a rainbow at Letchworth before heading to New York’s most famous plummet, Niagara Falls.
 Situated another 80 miles northwest of Letchworth, the majestic flow of the Niagara River is the culmination of this waterfall road trip.
 Niagara Falls State Park is the country’s first state park (established in 1885) and boasts American, Bridal Veil, and Horseshoe Falls.
 In addition, there are plenty of iconic attractions here including the Maid of the Mist boat ride and Cave of the Winds tour.

-4. National Park Grand Circle Tour
+4. National Park Grand Circle tour

 Cedar Breaks is a hidden gem 90 minutes north of Zion (Photo: Twenty20)